CodonoTeam/cryptocurrency-exchange-script/docs/multi_server/README.md

 - Ensure firewall rules are correctly configured
 - Validate credentials in credentials.yml

-## Foot Node
+## Footer Note
-This script is developed to simplify Codono multi-server environment setup while maintaining security and performance standards.
+This script was developed to simplify multi-server environment setup while maintaining security and performance standards.